-– A sub-adult seen near Oukaimeden on 7 December 2009 by Brian Stone (photo and video here).
+A sub-adult seen near Oukaimeden on 7 December 2009 by Brian Stone (photo and video here).

 – In November 2011, a 4-year old immature in pursuit of a Golden Eagle in an attempt to rob it of its prey was located in the High Atlas Mountains by Sierra-trek and Iberus Medioambiente after ten days of exploration.

-The observations at Oukaïmeden become more or less regular recently probably because of the installation (?) of a pair nearby and probably also because ofvthe frequentation of this site by birders.
+The observations at Oukaïmeden become more or less regular recently probably because of the installation (?) of a pair nearby or because the site is frequently visited by birders.

 Update 1: a first-year juvenile photographed in the High Atlas Mountains on 13 October 2013 by Juliette Boyer.
 This is the fist-ever photograph of a juvenile in Morocco which shows that the adults are breeding and raising juveniles (see photo below).

 Update 2: A third year immature Bearded Vulture was photographed by Ali Irizi near Jbel Toubkal, Western High Atlas, on 7 March 2015 (best photos for the species in Morocco so far!).

 Update 3: A workshop to develop an “Action Plan for the Conservation of the Bearded Vulture (Gypaetus barbatus) in Morocco” was organised by the direction of the Toubkal National Park (HCEFLCD) at Imlil, High Atlas, on 21-22 October 2015.
 Participants included researchers from the Scientific Institute of Rabat (Mohammed V University) and GREPOM (BirdLife Morocco).

 Update 4: A 2nd/3rd year Bearded Vulture observed at Jbel Toubkal on 22 July 2016 by Ahmed Raha and mountain guide Houssin (see last photo).
 Here is what Ahmed said about this encounter:”… But the most spectacular was the huge raptor appeared when we were at 4000 meters, I was not able to identify it, but Houssin told me that the area had three Bearded Vultures, some Golden Eagles and Bonelli’s Eagles”.
 Thanks Diego Jeréz for the information!

 Fabrice Cuzin et al. summarised the known knowledge (up until 2009) about the Lammergeier in Morocco during the “2nd International Congress on the Bearded Vulture” organised at Jaen (Spain) in September 2009.
 The presentation entitled “Bearded Vulture in Morocco.
-Past, present, future?
+Past, present, future?”